LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/CapstoneProjectProposal.md

  ## Aspects of Design
  We will do more brainstorming and feasibility narrowing but roughly our app wil include:
  1. Front page interface describing screen time usage for the week and average weekly use (like on IOS devices)
- 2. Social page to see who in group is 'wi
+ 2. Social page to see the scores of friend accounts
+ 3. Visual calendar to track usage over longer periods of time

 ### Timeline
   **Goals:**